 Unusual Options Activity Insight: American Airlines Group

-On Friday, shares of American Airlines Group (NASDAQ:AAL) saw unusual options activity.
-After the option alert, the stock price moved up to $21.21.
+On Tuesday, shares of American Airlines Group (NASDAQ:AAL) saw unusual options activity.
+After the option alert, the stock price moved down to $21.49.

 - Sentiment: BEARISH